rensked/labtest/README.md

 In this task, you'll return to the created IoT Hub.

-1. Considering you completed the previous modules, you are now able to send data to the Azure IoT hub.
+Considering you completed the previous modules, you are now able to send data to the Azure IoT hub.
 In case this is not done, review the lab of Module 2, where you set up the Azure IoT hub and register your device.
+Take a note of the connection string of the iothubowner in the shared access policy settings of the IoT hub.

 <a name="Ex1Task2"></a>
 #### Task 2 - Sending telemetry data to the Azure IoT hub ####